mclemente/compendium-browser/Patchnotes.md

   - migrated to the new TabsV2
   - added a Reset Filters button
   - Added the Artificer class, thanks to Tielc#7191 for that

+v0.2.1
+ - fixed an issue that prevented the rendering of the Button to open the browser